Asian Inspired Raw Zucchini Stir Fry – Serves 6

 - 1/2 small red onion, sliced thin

 - sriracha or red pepper flakes, optional for heat

 - 1 cup green onions, sliced as garnish

 Ingredient List Sauce:

 - 2 Tbsp peanut oil

-Add 1 Tbsp soy sauce to a small sauce pan and add the cashews.
-Add a touch of sriracha if you want them spicy.
+Add 1 1/2 Tbsp soy sauce to a small sauce pan and add the cashews.
+Add a touch of sriracha if you like it spicy.
 Cook over low to medium heat until liquid is absorbed (~ 1 minute).

 Happy raw noodle eating!
 Beckie

 TIP: You can also use a food processor or cheese grater for the carrots if the spiralizer is not working and you don’t want to chop by hand.

 Things In My Kitchen: